davidfireblade/dockerfile-example/README.md

 # dockerfile-example
-simplke dockerfile example to use in openshift
+simple dockerfile example to use in openshift